Canada Parents and Grandparents Program 2025: Complete Guide to PGP Sponsorship (July 28 Launch)

 • Make sure you still have access to your 2020 email.

-• Start preparing your documents as early as possible.
+• Start preparing the required documents, including all the application forms as early as possible.

 • Confirm your income meets the MNI requirement for the last three tax years.

-• Submit your application as early as you can within the 60-day window.
+• Submit the permanent residence application as early as you can within the 60-day window.

 Common Mistakes